mthoreso/test-automation-vagrant-linux/README.md

-# test-automation
+# test-automation-vagrant-linux

 This project provides the user with a development environment to run Cucumber tests.
-The build is Ubuntu/Ruby/Cucumber/Selenium.
+The build is Ubuntu/Ruby/Cucumber/Selenium/PhantomJS.
 In about 10 minutes you can be up and running.

+There are a number of Cucumber advanced configurations included to orient the new user with the varying capabilities it provides.

+Lastly, there is a working `.feature` file with some passing tests.
+However, two unfinished `step_definitions` are left for the new user to complete to get them practicing web testing with Selenium.

 ## Dependencies